Advice On Claiming Compensation For Being Stabbed

 How Much Compensation For Being Stabbed?

 Compensation for being stabbed in a successful criminal injury claim is paid out in accordance with the fixed tariff amounts from The Scheme.
-What this means is, that given injuries will receive a specified compensation sum.
-We have provided a few examples from the tariff here.
+That means you will always receive the sum specified in The Scheme for a given injury.
+We have provided a few examples of CICA payouts from the tariff here.

 Compensation Table

-Please be advised that the first entry was not taken from the Compensation Scheme.
+Please be advised that the first entry was not taken from The Scheme.

 Where more than one injury has been sustained, compensation will be awarded in accordance with the multiple injuries formula.
 This means: